 And since I’m sending you to Ken’s blog, I may as well do it one last time in this report, by directing you to an article which demonstrates how Steven Furtick is sliding farther and farther into the heretical world of the Word of Faith movement.
 Personally, I just don’t understand why anyone is drawn to Furtick as a teacher.

 For readers who are not familiar with the International House of Prayer (which I have occasionally reported on), once you’ve read this post at An Unknown Berean’s Blog, you should have a pretty good idea as to why this group needs to be avoided like the plague!

 Lastly, many people see Tim Keller as a great man of faith, and an excellent teacher to follow.
-While I have to admit that Keller has some good teachings, I have previously posted about his theistic evolutionist beliefs, as well as pointing to Erin’s post about some other questionable teachings by Keller.
+While I have to admit that Keller has some good teachings, I have previously posted about his theistic evolutionist beliefs.
 It shouldn’t surprise me, then, when I came across this video in which Keller, in no uncertain terms, has decided that if the Bible and “science” seem to conflict, we should rely on science.
 Of course this is why he is a theistic evolutionist.